ctlong12/ShapeDrop/README.md

 # Shape Drop
-Shape drops is a simple iOS applciation that simulates shapes falling and colliding with each other upon a users interaction.
+Shape drop is a simple iOS applciation that simulates shapes falling and colliding with each other upon a users interaction.
 The applciation makes use of many standard Swift libraries to simulate these falling objects.

 ## iOS Swift Libraries
 * UIDynamicAnimator